 Isola del Giglio is a part of the Province of Grosseto in the Tyrrhenian Sea and is one of the seven islands which form the Tuscan Archipelago.
 It is also positioned within the Archipelago Tuscano National Park.
 It abstains 16 kilometers from the Monte Argentario promontory and its coast longiness is about 27 kilometers long.
 Ferry routes Giglio occur from and to P.S.
 Stefano and Giannutri, especially in high season periods.

 Giglio's demand is very high in summer so consider booking your ferry tickets in advance in order to secure your holidays!

-Giglio port is located in the eastern coast of Giglio, It is a bustling port during summer and probably the most crowded zone in Giglio.
-The area around the harbor includes a tourist information center, restaurants, cafeterias, shopping places and roads which connect it with all the villages.
+Giglio port is located on the eastern coast of Giglio, It is a bustling port during summer and probably the most crowded zone in Giglio.
+The area around the harbor includes a tourist information center, restaurants, shopping places and roads which connect it with all the villages.